Financial-Times/origami-build-service/README.md

 If your change does appear then the old result may be cached by our CDN.
 You'll need to wait for a while, or clear the CDN cache.
 To clear CDN cache login to Fastly and find the [www.ft.com Fastly service](https://manage.fastly.com/configure/services/133g5BGAc00Hv4v8t0dMry).
 Clear a specific URL (e.g. for a documentation update) or one or more of the following [surrogate keys](https://docs.fastly.com/en/guides/getting-started-with-surrogate-keys):

+### Documentation Cache Purge

 All documentation pages e.g. `/v2`, `/v2/api`, `/v2/migration`, `/v3/`, `/v3/api`, `/url-updater`:
+- origami-build-service-website

+### V3 API Cache Purge

+All bundle pages e.g. `/v3/bundles/css`:
+- origami-build-service-v3-js
+- origami-build-service-v3-css

+All fonts i.e. `/v3/font`:
+- origami-build-service-v3-font

+All demo pages e.g. `/v3/demo`:
-- website
+- origami-build-service-v3-demo

+### V2 API Cache Purge

 All bundle pages e.g. `/v2/bundles/css`:
-- js
+- origami-build-service-v2-js
-- css
+- origami-build-service-v2-css

 All file pages i.e. `/v2/files`:
-- files

-All module pages i.e. `/v2/modules`:
-- modules
+- origami-build-service-v2-files

-All demo pages i.e. `/v2/demos`:
+All demo pages e.g. `/v2/demos`:
-- demos

-By vary headers:
-- vary-accept-encoding
-- vary-origin
-- vary-access-control-request-headers
+- origami-build-service-v2-demos

 ## Monitoring